 You will find some good folks at St. Andrew Lutheran Church.
 You will also find the good gifts of God.
 We've started seeing them everywhere - the amazing gifts of Jesus that we gather around in worship - the gifts God sends with us to share in our homes, workplaces, and community - and sometimes we can even see each other as gifts from God!
 People from Canyon Lake, New Braunfels, Spring Branch, Bulverde, Blanco, and beyond make up our church family.
 We would love to know you, too.

 Beyond worship, the work of the church continues.
 I have been struck by how our weekly times together – our relationships built over time, our faith strengthened by word and sacrament – are really preparing us for wise and loving responses in times of crisis, whether in the lives of individuals or of the wider community or nation.

-Join us on Sundays in person at 8:30 AM and 10:00 AM or Livestream at 10:00 or for many of the events we have coming up.
+Join us on Sundays in person at 9:00 AM for Bible Studay and at 10:00 AM for worship in person or Livestream or for many of the events we have coming up.